mo1ein/jobname/src/snapp/snapp_cab_2.md

 - What is SOLID? tell us about 2 of them.

-- What is CI/CD? and differences?
+- What is CI and CD? and the differences?

 - Difference between virtual machine and docker?

 - Have you ever Dockerized a golang project?

-- How we can optimize docker image size? what parameters depends it?
+- How we can optimize docker image size?
+What parameters its depends on?

-- Which command use to if container is up or not do sth? idk i think docker ps
+- Which docker command do we use to know if container is up or down? idk i think docker ps

-- Have you experienced with Kuber?
+- Do you have any experience with Kuber?

-- What is index in database? i said if don't know it or overuse is bad.
+- What is index in database?
+Answer: I said if don't know it or overuse is, is bad.

 - When indexing is bad?